gabyx/dotfiles/README.md

 Inspect the store with `seahorse`.

+### Element Desktop

+Sometimes it does not start due to credential backend changes (?).
+Specify `element-desktop --password-store="gnome-libsecret"` once, which should fix that.

 ### Mail & Calendar

 I am using `gnome-online-accounts` because they work flawlessly for a various of